-The proposed Plan Change has given careful consideration and application of design treatment to such matters as road hierarchy, special layout, pedestrian networks and proposed blue and green networks to help the retention of the open and spacious rural character.
-An overall 'spacious' character is likely to be maintained even with the increased density.
-The proposed Plan change will support the development and functioning of the Birchs Road Reserve, which although having an open, spacious character, will be urban in its character.
+The proposed Plan Change has given careful consideration and application of design treatment to such matters as road hierarchy, special layout, pedestrian networks and proposed blue and green networks to create a well-functioning urban environment.
+A degree of spaciousness will be created through the road reserves and proposed green network while also recognising the need to provide greater housing stock.
+Fencing of front yards will be restricted to create a perceived 'wider' street corridor while also providing a higher level of passive surveillance over the public realm.
 The proposed Plan Change proposes pedestrian and cycle links to the park to ensure future residents can enjoy its facilities.